Heat Coulomb blockade in a double-island metal-semiconductor device

 {\it Theoretical approach.} Let us discuss a theoretical framework that allows us to calculate a heat flux carried by the outgoing edge states emitted from the metallic islands.
 We follow the Langevin equation approach, which we adopted from the seminal work of Slobodeniuk \textit{et al.}~\cite{Slobodeniuk}.

 Before dealing with the heat current, one needs to establish a correspondence between all incoming currents $j_{\rm in,\eta}^i$ and outgoing currents $j_{\rm out,\eta}^{i}$ (here, $i$ is an index of the edge state channel, $\eta=1,2$ denotes the left/right island, see~\cite{[{It is more convenient to work in the basis of the incoming/outgoing edge states rather than in the basis of left/right-moving ones.
-Here, $j^{i}_{\rm in,1}$ ($j^{i}_{\rm in,2}$) with $1\le i\le M$ (with $N<i\le M+N$) denotes the current incoming to the left (right) island from the left (right) reservoirs, while $j^{i }_{\rm in,1}$ ($j^{i }_{\rm in,2}$) with $M<i\le M+N$ (with $1\le i\le N$) is the incoming current from the right island}]footnote}).
+Here, $j^{i}_{\rm in,1}$ ($j^{i}_{\rm in,2}$) with $1\le i\le M$ (with $N<i\le M+N$) denotes the current incoming to the left (right) island from the left (right) reservoirs, while $j^{i }_{\rm in,1}$ ($j^{i }_{\rm in,2}$) with $M<i\le M+N$ (with $1\le i\le N$) is the incoming current from the right island}]footnote},~\cite{[{Details of the notations, geometry and derivations are shown in the Supplemental Material at [URL]}]suppl}).
 It can be done by solving the following system of equations:

 where $R_q\equiv G_0^{-1}=2\pi\hbar/e^2$ is a quantum of resistance, and $j_{\rm C, \eta}^i$ is a Langevin current source.
-Equation~(\ref{kirch}) is Kirchhoff's law, which enforces charge conservation on the $\eta$-th metallic island.
+Equation~(\ref{kirch}) enforces charge conservation on the $\eta$-th metallic island.
 Equation~(\ref{langevin}) is a Langevin-type equation expressing that the $i$-th outgoing current is governed by two contributions: (i) the variation of the island's time-dependent electrostatic potential, $\mathcal{Q}_{\eta}(t)/C$, and (ii) the stochastic term $j_{\rm C,\eta}^i(t)$, which describes equilibrium current fluctuations of the island at the local temperature $T_{\rm C, \eta}$.
+The validity of the Langevin approach requires $T_{\textrm{C}, \eta}\gg \delta E$, where $\delta E$ denotes the energy level spacing of the Ohmic contacts, see details in Ref.~\cite{stabler2}.

 Exploiting the correspondence between heat and charge current operators in a one-dimensional system with linear dispersion, one can present the heat flux in terms of the spectral density function of the current fluctuations $\delta j_{\rm out,\eta}^i = j_{\rm out,\eta}^i - \langle j_{\rm out,\eta}^i \rangle$, defined as